 As Director of UX, I led the 9-person product design team and personally designed many features of Ustream.

 I joined Ustream to transform it to a design-driven, user-centered company.
 I was part of the directors and VPs responsible for defining and driving strategy, I took part in planning, defining OKRs and the roadmap.

 The biggest challenge I faced was turning Ustream from the media-focused company into a SaaS business.
 This required major changes in the design goals and direction, and in the mindset of my team.

 I sourced and built a truly great product design team consisting of 5 UX designers, 3 Awwwards-winner UI designers and a project manager.

 I worked on all aspects of the product from the website through our mobile apps to our desktop applications.
 Here are a couple of samples from concepts and designs I created.

-As part of the shift in strategy, I completely redesigned our homepage to effectively communicate the SaaS platform but still serve the needs of existing visitors that looked at Ustream as a media destination.
+As part of a shift in strategy, I redesigned our homepage to communicate the new SaaS platform while still serving existing viewers who looked at Ustream as a media destination.

-In the design team, I introduced an approach to continuously experiment and optimise alongside the design of new features and big-scale improvements, my motto being that a day without an experiment is a day wasted.
-A lot of these experiments greatly contributed to Ustream’s growth.
+In the design team, I introduced a framework to continuously conduct experiments and optimisations, my motto being that a day without a new learning is a day wasted.

 Some optimizations I did: